Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Materials and Methods

 \subsection{Cell acquisition, culturing, and treatments}

 Adult human dermal fibroblast (HDFa) cells were purchased from the American Type Culture Collection (ATCC, Manassas, VA, catalog no. PCS-201-012).
 HDFs were maintained at 37$^\circ$C with 5\% CO$_2$ in complete media composed of DMEM, supplemented with 10 vol\% FBS, and 1x pen-strep.
-The media was refreshed every 2 days, and the cells were sub-cultured upon reaching 70-80\% confluency.
+The media was refreshed every 2 days, and the cells were sub-cultured upon reaching 70 - 80\% confluency.
 Fibroblasts were labeled by CellTracker Deep Red.
 Early passages (P$<$5) were used for induction.
 To induce the myofibroblast phenotype in vitro, we first cultured HDFa to confluency, and then grew them in serum-starved media for 24 hours.
 Cells were rinsed with PBS, and incubated in serum-free media with 10 ng/ml TGF-$\beta$1 for 96 hours.
 After 48 hours, cell media was refreshed, and fresh TGF-$\beta$1 was added.
 Myofibroblasts were labeled by CellTracker Green.